SLCG's research and testimony frequently results in press coverage and awards, decisions or orders.

 Jason Zweig's "The Intelligent Investor: "The Oil Rout's Surprise Victims" in this weekend's Wall Street Journal discusses the losses caused by falling oil prices through retail structured products linked to crude oil prices, and to indexes and ETFs of oil and gas producing companies.
 The article quotes Craig McCann on the complexity of these products and their use as a focused bet rather than as part of a diversified investment strategy.

 Ben McLannahan and Joe Rennison's "Market woes prompt regulator to warn on securities-based loans" quotes SLCG's Paul Meyer on the conflicts of interest involved in brokerage firms' extension of securities-based loans.
 Paul is quoted as saying "While securities-based lending is a low risk and very profitable business for the broker-dealer, the same cannot be said for the borrower.
 Broker-dealer lending creates conflicts of interest, saddling the customer with risks and potential long-term consequences he or she may not fully understand until the next bear market arrives."
-Paul's bio is available here and his paper on securities-based lending is available here.
+Paul's paper on securities-based lending is available here.

 Sophie Schimansky's "UBS's Costly Puerto Rican Adventure" reviews the UBS debacle in Switzerland's largest German-language newspaper.
 The article can be downloaded here.
 The article quotes SLCG's Craig McCann (bio here) on the devastating impact UBS's conflicted sale of closed end funds and on the high likelihood that additional arbitrations will continue to be filed for many years to come.
 For a quick summary of SLCG's research into the UBS Puerto Rico click UBS Puerto Rico's Bond Fund Debacle: What We Know so Far.